 Suggested Pet Name: Kitty

 Variety is the spice of life and stick bugs stand by this claim.
 There are about 3,000 known species ranging in size and color.
-Their resemblance to twigs and leaves give this potential pet its name.
-Whether they are nearly black or bright green, their appearance is their greatest defense mechanism.
+Their resemblance to twigs gives this potential pet its name.
+Whether they’re nearly black or bright green, their appearance is their greatest defense mechanism.
 Don’t be surprised if you mistake them for one of the plants in their container.
 Stick bugs are used to tropical climates and need to live in spaces that are warm and moderately humid.
 It is important they have an enclosed, well-ventilated space to call home.
 While stick bugs don’t require daily maintenance, they must be handled with care.
 Blackberries, raspberries and cut branches are their preferred dinner option.
-Stick bugs are nocturnal, so if you enjoy being up all night and sleeping all day, they would make a great companion.
+Stick bugs are nocturnal, so if you enjoy being up all night and sleeping all day, they will make a great companion.

 Suggested Pet Name: Luna

 If you like stick insects, then there’s a good chance you’ll like this next bug—the leaf insect.
 These bugs are closely related to stick bugs.
 They have a leafy appearance that allows them to easily camouflage themselves.
 Female leaf insects can’t fly, but males do have wings with flying capabilities.
 The container you place them in needs to be three times the size of its body.
 These bugs are used to living in areas with dense vegetation, so be sure to add leaves or plants to their space.
 Like stick bugs, leaf insects are nocturnal, so you won’t catch them moving around a lot during the day.
 Leaf insects feed on berries and leaves.
 When they are young, you may need to break the food into smaller pieces.
 When handling your pet leaf insect, you’ll want to be gentle.

 Suggested Pet Name: Twiggy